1-factor and cycle covers of cubic graphs: Remark on hypohamiltonian snarks

 \section{Remark on hypohamiltonian snarks}

 A graph $G$ is {\em hypohamiltonian} if it is not hamiltonian but $G-v$ is hamiltonian for every vertex $v \in V(G)$.
 Non 3-edge-colorable, cubic hypohamiltonian graphs are cyclically 4-edge-connected and have girth at least 5, and there are cyclically 6-edge-connected hypohamiltonian snarks with girth 6, see \cite{M_Skoviera_2007}.
 Since hamiltonian cubic graphs are 3-edge-colorable, and $G-v$ is not 3-edge-colorable for every snark $G$, hypohamiltonian snarks could be considered as being closest to being 3-edge-colorable.
-Indeed it is easy to see that if a cubic graph $G$ has a vertex $v$ such that $G-v$ is hamiltonian, then $G$ has two 1-factors $M_1$, $M_2$, such that $|M_1 \cap M_2| = 1$.
-Hence there is a third 1-factor $M_3$ such that $M_1 \cap M_2 \cap M_3 = \emptyset$.
+Hypohamiltonian snarks have a proper 4-edge-coloring with a color class of cardinality 2.
+Hence, it follows with Proposition \ref{oddness_2_resistance} and Theorem \ref{cyclic_core_oddness_2} that they have a cyclic core.